 The Ingredient Truth: What's Really in Barebells

 Barebells has mastered fitness marketing.
 The clean Scandinavian design and gym selfie culture makes them look like health food.
-Let's look at the actual ingredients:
+Let's look at the actual ingredients (Cookies & Cream, US label):

 - Organic dates — natural sweetness + fiber